REAL ESTATE PRICES SOAR IN PORTUGAL

-This evolution of real estate prices in Portugal is linked to urban rehabilitation, tourist pressure and events such as Websummit and the multiplication of real estate programs.
+This trend in property prices in Portugal is linked to urban regeneration, pressure from tourism, events such as Websummit and the proliferation of real estate developments.

 Some sectors remain attractive, but you will have to accept to move away (about 30 min) from Lisbon.

 Second city of the country, Porto is also attracting more and more investors .
-Prices in Porto are those in Lisbon five years ago, 20 % to 30 % lower.
-Porto is the city on the rise, voted in 2017 "best European destination" or, in 2019, "best city in Europe to visit".
+Prices in Porto are the same as in Lisbon five years ago, i.e. 20 % to 30 % lower.
+Porto is the city on the rise, voted "Best European Destination" in 2017 and "Best European City to Visit" in 2019.

 Porto has been in the midst of a major renovation for a few years now, and more specifically since the end of 2017.
 It has just launched an 800 million euro investment program, including a second international airport.
 This will ensure thirty or so international flights a day tomorrow.
 You will have understood that Porto offers a real economic dynamism, which offers opportunities in investment rental.